12yuens2/r.a.dio-discord-bot/README.md

 - `~move [channel_id]` Move to a different voice channel give the channel id without restarting the stream.

 ## Config
 To configure, create a JSON file called `config.json` and put your bot's API key and voice channel IDs in the file.
-A sample config is given for reference.
+A sample config is given for reference [here](https://github.com/dR3am5t0rM/r.a.dio-discord-bot/blob/master/config.json).

 ## TODO
 - Easy configuration without manually making a json file